brandonb927/gulp-boilerplate/README.md

 ### What it does

 Simply run `gulp`.
 This is the default and only main task.

-You'll have filesystem watchers and BrowserSync with livereload, plus your images will be optimized, and your CSS/JS minified and compressed which is all output into the `dist` folder.
-If you modify any HTML, Less, or Javascript files, you'll see your browser get updated on it's own, and if you access the project from another web-capable device, the scroll-position of the page will also be in sync across devices!
+This nets you:

+- [BrowserSync](http://www.browsersync.io/) with livereload for cross-browser synchronized testing
+- filesystem watchers to recompile LESS/CSS/JS on file changes
+- outputted CSS/JS can be minified and compressed, while retaining sourcemaps
+- image/svg optimization
+- LESS CSS preprocessor
+- `rem` to `px` support for older browsers

 ### License